SpaceControl: Introducing Test-Time Spatial Control to 3D Generative Modeling: Method

-The strength of spatial control can be tuned through the parameter $\tau_0$.
+\paragraph{Controlling the strength of spatial control.} The strength of spatial control can be tuned through the parameter $\tau_0$.
 For lower values of $\tau_0$, the latent $z_{t_0}$ is initialized closer to the noise $z_{1}$ than to the control signal $z_{c,0}$, leading the model to perform more denoising steps.
 This favors samples that follow the data distribution of the original Trellis, producing outputs that are generally more realistic but less faithful to the spatial conditioning.
 In contrast, higher values of $\tau_0$ bias $z_{t_0}$ towards $z_{c,0}$, effectively skipping earlier denoising steps and preserving more of the injected spatial structure, albeit sometimes at the expense of realism.